How to (very legally!) Minimize Your Tax Bill

 For those who have a Flexible Spending Account (FSA) available through work, you can contribute to reduce your taxable income because contributions are pulled from pre-tax dollars.

-You can use these accounts to reimburse us or pay for qualified medical expenses.
+You can use the money you contribute for qualified medical expenses.
 There are also Dependent Care FSAs you can use for child or other dependent care expenses.

-The caveat is that there usually is a 'use-it-or-lose-it' component to it.
-Some plans allow you to roll over up to $550 of our FSA spending to the next year and / or have an extended deadline, but otherwise, any amount that goes unused disappears.
+The caveat is that the money is a'use-it-or-lose-it'.
+Some plans allow you to roll over up to $660 (in 2025) to the next year and / or have an extended deadline, but otherwise, any amount that goes unused disappears.

 Know and use your tax deductions.